Bharatpur, Deeg: "Birding at The Bagh"

 I am stuffed, with guilt.
 Shall I just veg-out here with my birds and my coffee?

-I call Suresh and we are off to Deeg.
+I call Suresh my driver and we are off to Deeg.

 After a bumpy ride we arrive at a small, busy, dusty town.
 Deeg is off the tourist trail, so everyone stares at me and I smile and everyone smiles back.
 One little girl really stares and stares and seems enchanted by my presence.